Starting a Dispute

 We’re committed to access to justice for all British Columbians.
 If you can’t afford the application fee, you can ask the CRT for a fee waiver.
 You can request this at the end of your online application, or by submitting a paper form.

-You must provide a copy of the Dispute Notice package to all parties in the dispute.
+4 (If required) Serve the Dispute Notice package to all parties

 This must be done within a certain timeframe, and by certain delivery methods only.
 If you don’t follow these rules, the CRT might dismiss your dispute.

 See your Dispute Notice package for details.

 5 (If required) Submit Proof of Service

 If you are required to serve the Dispute Notice yourself, you must submit a Proof of Service form to prove that you served them and by what method.